larsks/rhel-osp-upgrade-docs/upgrade-3.md

 1. Follow the procedure for [scenario 2][s2], but stop after completing the Horizon upgrade (do not upgrade Nova).

-   You will want to run the final `yum upgrade` on systems that are not running Nova services.
+   You will want to run the [final package upgrade][final] on systems that are not running Nova services.

+   [final]: final-package-upgrade.html

 ## Deploy the new compute environment